AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/sales-flat-quote-item-table.md

 ---
 # quote_item Table

-The `quote_item` table (`sales_flat_quote_item` on M1) contains records on every item added to a shopping cart, whether the cart was abandoned or converted to a purchase.
+The `quote_item` table (`sales_flat_quote_item` on [!DNL Magento] 1) contains records on every item added to a shopping cart, whether the cart was abandoned or converted to a purchase.
 Each row represents one cart item.
 Due to the potential size of this table, we recommend you periodically delete records if certain criteria are met, such as if there are any unconverted carts older than 60 days.

 >[!NOTE]
 >